mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer: False

+answer is verified by prof: it says whether it **always** finds a better decision boundary

 - in most but not all cases
 - SVMs generally find more optimal and robust decision boundaries than basic perceptrons, especially for complex or noisy datasets - but there are exceptions
 - linearly seperable data: